Original Publication Date: 2007

 At Enterprise the goal was not about renting cars.
 It was about persuading customers to buy “extras”.

 Many jobs were different than he thought they would be.
-He was also surprised by how much were vary hard work.
+He was also surprised by how much was very hard work.

 I also reviewed Nickel and Dimed: On (Not) Getting By in America by Barbara Ehrenreich.